Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 It is currently not possible to save just the source code if the program is invalid.
 This will be fixed in a future version.
-As a work-around, you can place a block comment `/* ... */` around your code to be able to save and exit the editor while your program is still invalid (the compiled program will be empty in this case).
+As a work-around, you can place a block comment `/* ... */` around your code to be able to save and exit the editor while your program is still invalid (the compiled graph will be empty in this case).

 @@@

 Finally, to run the program, we press the _Render_ button.
-It is important to understand that this will run the __last saved compiled program__, so if you forgot to save you might be actually running a previously saved version, not the one corresponding to the current buffer!
+It is important to understand that this will run the __last saved compiled graph__, so if you forgot to save you might be actually running a previously saved version, not the one corresponding to the current buffer!
 The output should be the plot window showing the first 500 sample values of the sine oscillator: